Supreme Court nominee Barrett readies for meetings this week on Capitol Hill

 The only time in U.S. history the Supreme Court has had to resolve a presidential election was in 2000.

-Barrett is set to start meeting with senators ahead of a multi-day confirmation hearing scheduled to begin on Oct.
+Barrett’s meetings with senators are taking place ahead of a multiday confirmation hearing scheduled to begin on Oct.
 12, when she will face questions about her judicial philosophy and approach to the law.

 Democrats object to Republicans pushing through the nomination so close to the election, saying that the winner of the contest should get to pick the nominee.